 Prior to the release of any financial securities, if applicable.

-Random inspections during the course of the project to ensure compliance with the SWPPP, including after a storm event greater than 0.5 inches over 24 hours.
+Random inspections during the course of the project to ensure compliance with the SWPPP.

 Subd.
-2. Notification of Failure of the SWPPP.
+2. Notification of Failure of the Erosion and Sediment Control Plan Sketch or Stormwater Management Plan.
 The City shall notify the permit holder of the failure of the SWPPP’s measures.

 Initial contact.
-The initial contact will be to the party or parties listed on the application and/or the plan as contacts.
+The initial contact will be to the applicant listed on the application and/or the plan as contacts.
 Except during an emergency action, forty-eight (48) hours after notification by the City or seventy-two (72) hours after the failure of erosion control measures, whichever is less, the City at its discretion, may begin corrective work.
 Such notification should be in writing, but if it is verbal, a written notification should follow as quickly as practical.
-If after making a good faith effort to notify the responsible party or parties, the City has been unable to establish contact, the City may proceed with corrective work.
+If after making a good faith effort to notify the applicant or permittee and the City has been unable to establish contact, the City may proceed with corrective work.
 There are conditions when time is of the essence in controlling erosion.
 During such a condition the City may take immediate action, and then notify the applicant as soon as possible.

 Erosion off-site.
 If erosion breaches the perimeter of the site, the applicant shall immediately develop a cleanup and restoration plan, obtain the right-of entry from the adjoining property owner, and implement the cleanup and restoration plan within forty-eight

 (48) hours of obtaining the adjoining property owner’s permission.
 In no case, unless written approval is received from the City, may more than seven (7) calendar days go by without corrective action being taken.
 If in the discretion of the City, the permit holder does not repair the damage caused by the erosion, the City may do the remedial work required.
-When restoration to wetlands and other resources are required, the applicant shall be required to work with the appropriate agency to ensure that the work is done properly.
+When restoration to Waters of the State are required, the applicant shall be required to work with the appropriate agency to ensure that the work is done properly.

-Erosion into streets, wetlands or water bodies.
-If eroded soils (including tracked soils from construction activities) enters streets, wetlands, or other water bodies, cleanup and repair shall be immediate.
+Erosion into streets or surface waters.
+If eroded soils (including tracked soils from construction activities) enters streets or surface waters, cleanup and repair shall be immediate.
 The applicant shall provide all traffic control and flagging required to protect the traveling public during the cleanup operations.

 Subd.
 3. Failure to do Corrective Work.
 When an applicant fails to conform to any provision of this policy within the time stipulated, the City may take the following actions.